Jane & Nour are getting married in Seoul

 At the very end, there will be a call for you to shout 잘 살아라!

 “Jal sal-ara!”
-Which is a blessing for us to live well!
+Which is your blessing for us to live well!